FluxML/model-zoo/contrib/audio/Spoken_Digit_Recognition/Readme.md

 Here, to train, [Spoken_Digit_Dataset](https://www.kaggle.com/divyanshu99/spoken-digit-dataset/download) from kaggle is used.

 ## Steps for loading the data
-First Download the data from the given link : https://www.kaggle.com/divyanshu99/spoken-digit-dataset/download After downloading the data, to your workspace, extract the data and rename the folder as Spoken_Digit.
-Now, the data is ready is ready to be processed.
+First Download the data from the given link : https://www.kaggle.com/divyanshu99/spoken-digit-dataset/download<br>
+After downloading the data, to your workspace, extract the data and rename the folder as Spoken_Digit.
+Now, the data is ready to be processed.

 ## About the Dataset
 Dataset consists of: